In the epilogue of The Story Grid, Shawn Coyne says:

 Question 3.
 What is the POV/Narrative Device?

 Who is going to tell the story?
 How are they going to tell it?
 This is a crucial decision, one that can completely transform the tone and meaning of a story.
 Your choice of narrator should never be arbitrary.
-It should get as much choice as your genre and be an intentional choice.
+It should get as much thought as your genre and be an intentional choice.

 - Single or multiple POVs